tshepang/blog/content/computing/ideal static blog generator.rst

 * Ability to combine multiple tags.

-* Ability to show posts linking to current one.
-I'm not sure how useful this would be though.
+* Ability to show posts linking to current one, but I'm not sure how useful this would be though.

 * A feed icon that is visible from the main page (and maybe Category